Thomson Reuters operating profit down, trading pressured

-Thomson Reuters Corp reported on Friday a 15 percent fall in operating profit because of declining revenue and higher costs at its division that serves the financial industry.
+Thomson Reuters Corp (TRI.TO) (TRI.N) reported on Friday a 15 percent fall in operating profit because of declining revenue and higher costs at its division that serves the financial industry.

 The slip in profit in the third quarter underscored the problems facing some of Thomson Reuters' clients, such as banks and brokerages that are reducing staff and trimming costs to cope with increased regulation and the struggling global economy.